NeuroSML/BARTharm/README.md

   - Tau chains (biological signal effects) `results/tau_out_<OutcomeName>.RData`
   - Residual noise chains (posterior noise) `results/sigma_out_<OutcomeName>.RData`

 These chains are crucial for diagnostics and uncertainty quantification.

+### Troubleshooting the outcome

-In particular, residual noise chains can be used to examine MCMC convergence plotting and evaluate whether the chosen number of Gibbs samples (`num_iter`) or the burn in (`burn_in`) are adequate.
+Residual noise chains can be used to examine MCMC convergence and evaluate whether the chosen number of Gibbs samples (`num_iter`) or the burn in (`burn_in`) are adequate.
+You can plot the chain as follows

 ```
 load("results/sigma_out_<OutcomeName>.RData")